microsoftgraph/microsoft-graph-docs-contrib/concepts/known-issues.md

 ## Applications

-### Limitations of the application and servicePrincipal resources
+### Some limitations apply to the application and servicePrincipal resources

 Changes to the [application](/graph/api/resources/application?view=graph-rest-beta&preserve-view=true) and [servicePrincipal](/graph/api/resources/serviceprincipal?view=graph-rest-beta&preserve-view=true) resources are currently in development.
 The following is a summary of current limitations and in-development API features.